-You will be admitted to Newton-Wellesley Hospital on the morning of your surgery.
-Hip replacement surgery takes two to three hours.
-Most patients stay in the hospital for one night after surgery.
+If your team feels you need an overnight stay in the hospital you will be admitted the morning of your surgery.
+Most patients stay in the hospital for one night.

 Routine care after joint replacement involves caring for your incision, managing any pain you may experience, and instructions on safe movement and activities by our physical therapists and occupational therapists.
 This information is presented in greater detail later in this guide.

-Full recovery from hip replacement surgery takes time.
-While most people who have had a hip replacement are out of bed on the day of surgery, complete recovery takes weeks to months.
+Full recovery from hip replacement takes time.
+While most people who have had hip replacement are out of bed on the day of surgery, complete recovery takes weeks to months.
 The goal of recovery is to comfortably return you to the activities that are important to you.